-S 2312.
-Reports by Owner/Lessors of Retail Gasoline Outlets.
+§ 2312.
+Reports by Major Refiner/Importers of GasolineOwner/Lessors of Retail Gasoline Outlets.

-(a) Once the executive officer has identified a designated clean fuel under section 2311.5, by July 31 of the year the identification was made and by July 31 of every year thereafter, each owner/lessor of a retail gasoline outlet shall report to the executive officer the total number of retail gasoline outlets in the state of which the person is the owner/lessor, the street address of the retail gasoline outlet, and the owner/lessor's business interest in the outlet.
+(a) Once the eExecutive eOfficer has identified a designated clean fuel under section 2311.5, by July 31 of the year the identification was made and by July 31 of every year thereafter, each refiner/importer ewner/lessor of a retail gasoline eutlet shall report to the eExecutive eOfficer the total number of retail gasoline outlets in the state of which the person is affiliated, either as the owner, distributor, franchisor, or as the refiner/importer affiliated by name with the branded fuel the owner/lessor, the street addresses of the retail gasoline outlets, and the refiner/importer'sewner/lessor's business interest in eachthe outlets.